SeppeStaelens/White_Dwarf_AGWB/README.md

 # AGWB from Extragalactic BWDs

 This code can be used to simulate the astrophysical gravitational wave background sourced by a population of extragalactic white dwarf binaries.

 This code was originally created for research in context of a Master's Thesis [MT1](/references/master_thesis_Seppe_Staelens.pdf) under supervision of prof. Gijs Nelemans.
 It has been improved prior to submission of [Staelens, Nelemans 2024](https://www.aanda.org/articles/aa/full_html/2024/03/aa48429-23/aa48429-23.html), and subsequently improved for [MT2](/references/master_thesis_Sophie_Hofman.pdf) and [2407.10642](https://arxiv.org/abs/2407.10642).

 ## Overview of repository:

-- `data`: contains the results of the population synthesis and the z_at_age.txt file.
+- `data`: contains the results of the population synthesis, the star formation histories and the z_at_age.txt file.
 - `doc`: contains documentation in html and pdf format.
 - `output`: contains Figures and GWBs folders, where the latter stores the GWBs and the contributions to the different bins.
 - `post_proc`: contains a Jupyter Notebook with some examples of how to process the data.